Food & Drink Businesses

-Join us and immerse your business leaders in the why, the what, the how, the when and the where of sustainability, climate, carbon, stakeholder engagement, resource efficiency, value generation, design thinking and the circular economy.
-Learn practical skills to apply immediately in your business to drive your sustainability performance.
+Join our expert trainers and immerse your business in the why, the what, the how, the when and the where of sustainability.
+Gain a clearer understanding of how your business can play a role in addressing issues such as climate change, carbon, stakeholder engagement, resource efficiency, value generation, design thinking and the circular economy.
+Develop action plans which will drive your sustainability performance while also identifying greener and potentially more cost-effective methods of production and distribution.
+Learn practical, affordable tips, tools and skills and avail of tailored business supports to apply immediately in your business.

-- A further 7 x half-day, live online workshops will be run after the summer break which will give participants more in-depth knowledge of sustainability issues relevant to the food sector and provide practical tools for completion and implementation of sustainability action plans.
+- 10 x 2-hour, live and interactive, online workshops which will give participants a more in-depth understanding of sustainability issues relevant to the food sector and provide practical tools for developing and implementing sustainability action plans.

-- Case Study site visits will be arranged for businesses considered to be pursuing best practice in the area of sustainability/resource efficiency (Covid restrictions permitting)
+- Case study site visits to experience best-practice sustainability/resource efficiency in action (Covid restrictions permitting)

 - Sustainability – The What and The How (to include green finance and green procurement)